Skip to content

 Profile

-Dr. Croom’s work has been shared in The Review of Higher Education, The International Journal of Qualitative Studies in Education, Negro Educational Review, Equity & Excellence in Education, About Campus, and the Journal for Student Affairs Research and Practice.
-She is co-editor of Envisioning Critical Race Praxis in Higher Education through Counter-Storytelling, Envisioning Critical Race Praxis in K-12 Education through Counter-Storytelling, Critical Perspectives on Black Women in College, and the first special issue of the NASPA Journal About Women in Higher Education entitled Centering the Diverse Experiences of Black Women Undergraduates.
-In 2015, she was named as an Emerging Scholar by ACPA – College Student Educators International.
+Dr. Croom’s research in the areas of faculty advancement, Black womyn in higher education, and equity praxis, has been shared in The Review of Higher Education, Negro Educational Review, International Journal of Qualitative Studies in Education, Equity & Excellence in Education, About Campus, and the Journal for Student Affairs Research and Practice.
+She is co-editor of Applying Black Feminist Epistemology, Research, and Praxis: Narratives in and through the Academy (Porter, Sule, & Croom); Envisioning Critical Race Praxis in Higher Education through Counter-Storytelling (Croom & Marsh); Envisioning Critical Race Praxis in K-12 Education through Counter-Storytelling (Marsh & Croom); Critical Perspectives on Black Women in College (Patton & Croom), and the first special issue of the NASPA Journal About Women in Higher Education (now Journal of Women and Gender in Higher Education) entitled Centering the Diverse Experiences of Black Women Undergraduates (Patton, Croom, & Haynes).

 Courses Taught